Musaeus College: Early history

-The Musaeus Buddhist Girls' School started in a very simple and modest 'mud hut' which served both as living and teaching quarters with 12 students.
-The ‘hut’ was replaced by a brick building in the year 1895 as a result of a donation from Wilton Hack.
-He was a recent convert to Theosophy and around 1892, while in Colombo on his way home to Australia, Hack observed the work being carried out by Higgins ("Sudu Amma" to her students), and decided to become involved in its development.
-He was to remain on the board of trustees until his death in 1923.
+The Musaeus Buddhist Girls' School started in a mud hut which served both as living and teaching quarters with 12 students.
+Wilton Hack, an Australian utopist, was in Colombo around 1892, while on his way home to Australia.
+Hack observed the work being carried out by Higgins, and decided to become involved in its development.
+He donated some money for the hut to be replaced by a brick building.
+The construction was completed in 1895.
+Hack remained on the board of trustees until his death in 1923.